 Parents in separated families can organise with their child’s teacher to have their own purple pocket for family notices.

 Parent Partnership meetings are an important means of finding out how your child is progressing.
 These take place after the mid-year reports in June and bookings are made through Compass.
 In addition, you are always welcome to discuss your child’s progress at any time.
 Please phone or call in at the office to make an appointment time with the class teacher.

 1.15 SCHOOL HOURS

 There are always 3 Staff Members on Yard Duty at any given time.

 Foundation children do not attend school on Wednesdays in February except, by appointment, for assessment purposes.

 If visiting the school to assist with classroom programs, please sign in on the iPad at the front office and collect a Visitors badge.
 This is a safety arrangement for you and your children, and to assist the staff in case of emergency.
 All helpers with direct contact with children must have a current Working With Children Card, available at no cost via the Depart of Justice website.

-The teaching staff will resume duty on Tuesday 28 January 2020.
-Students in years 1 to 6 will start on Wednesday 29 January 2020 and Foundation students will start on Thursday 30 January 2020.
+The teaching staff will resume duty on Wednesday 27 January 2021.
+All students will start on Thursday 28 January 2021.

 Term Dates for Students & End of term dismissal time